B2B Thought Leadership Content That Doesn't Sound Like a PR Blast: The Executive's Guide

 Full Bio

-Jessica is a freelance writer and content strategist with 20+ years of experience helping healthcare providers, law firms, executives, and mission-driven brands find their voice.
+Jessica is a premium ghostwriter and expert content writer with 20+ years of experience helping healthcare providers, law firms, executives, and mission-driven brands find their voice.
 Former journalist.
-150+ projects delivered.
-Every word written by a human — no AI, no shortcuts.
+350+ projects delivered.
+Every word written by a human -- no AI, no shortcuts.

 Fowlerville, MIHubSpot and Google CertifiedHealthcare Writing100% Human Writing